skip to Main Content

 Administration of Medication

 This policy has been prepared with reference to best practice in managing chronic health conditions as prepared by the Asthma Society of Ireland, Diabetes Federation of Ireland, Brainwave the Irish Epilepsy Association and Anaphylaxis Ireland.
 This policy aims to meet the needs of students, who require administration of essential medications during the college day, in compliance with legislation and in line with best practice.
-This policy also seeks to protect BCFE representatives by ensuring that any involvement in medication administration complies with legislation and best practice guidelines.
+This policy also seeks to protect the college representatives by ensuring that any involvement in medication administration complies with legislation and best practice guidelines.

-Administration of Medication policy document (TBA)
+Administration of Medication policy document

 Admissions

-This policy clarifies the procedure involved in applying to undertake a course in BCFE and the steps that must be taken before you become a fully registered student.
+This policy clarifies the procedure involved in applying to undertake a course in the college and the steps that must be taken before you become a fully registered student.
 It also outlines the application procedure you must follow to defer, delay course completion, repeat or apply to complete the second year of your course.

 Admissions policy document